-I had been going through phases of full recovery just to fall back into another major flare up, followed by weeks of extreme fatigue, pain and more pain, lack of mobility and brain fog + side effects of high dose of cortisone and other immunosuppressant; “moon face”, hair thinning, decline in muscle mass, gaining weight, losing weight.
+I had been going through phases of full recovery just to fall back into another major flare up, followed by weeks of extreme fatigue, pain, lack of mobility, and brain fog, along with side effects of high doses of cortisone and other immunosuppressants, such as "moon face," hair thinning, declining muscle mass, and fluctuating weight.

 In the following two years I had to learn acceptance and relearn it over and over.

-Digging for any piece of helpful knowledge, I came across books and articles that explained the mind-body link, stress-disease connection and the role that stress and one’s individual emotional makeup play in creating chronic conditions.
-I expended my understanding of traumatic stress.
-My research had further led me to the polyvagal theory, the complex and long-term implications of early childhood attachment, neuroplasticity, nervous system regulation and more.
+In my search for helpful knowledge, I came across books and articles that explained the mind-body link, stress-disease connection, and the role that stress and one's individual emotional makeup play in creating chronic conditions.
+I also learned about traumatic stress, the polyvagal theory, the complex and long-term implications of early childhood attachment, neuroplasticity, and nervous system regulation.

-In order to further understand the power of mind and subconscious conditioning, I got educated and certified in life coaching, NLP, REBT, guided meditation and hypnotherapy.
-I re-ignited my passion for learning about human potential, excellence, creativity, resourcefulness and resilience.
-I knew I was up to something great.
+To move from survival mode, I needed to rewrite my inner stories and reprogram my body and neuropathways.
+In order to understand the power of the mind and subconscious conditioning, I got educated and certified in life coaching, NLP, REBT, guided meditation, and hypnotherapy.
+I reignited my passion for learning about human potential, excellence, creativity, resourcefulness, and resilience.

 I put myself through all the processes.
 Being face to face with my own history, self-sabotaging narratives, pains, doubts and fears was no walk in the park but I started getting powerful insights.
 I realized that my body was just informing me, very loudly, of the things inside me that I had no awareness of.